Formerly the Thinking Catholic Strategic Center

 Maintain an air of healthy skepticism regarding the teachings of "the world."
 Regarding the teaching of the Church, or what is claimed to be the teaching of the Church, you always have the Catechism as a back-up.
 It will never let you down.
 When more of us become thinking Catholics our larger culture will be positively affected.
-The goal of the Thinking Catholic Strategic Center is to move thought back to the moral basics, to ground decisions, especially political ones, on decency and justice and a strong sense of the sacred.
+The goal of the Catholic American Thinker is to move thought back to the moral basics, to ground decisions, especially political ones, on decency and justice and a strong sense of the sacred.

 My personal goal is to never say anything like, "I'm a thinking Catholic, but . . ." - because I seek to be a real thinking Catholic, with no ifs, ands or buts about it.

 It all has to do with priorities.